-Seahawks’ Tyler Lockett ‘should be OK’ after hospital visit, Pete Carroll says
+Tyler Lockett injury update: Seahawks’ Pete Carroll says he ‘should be OK’

 Seahawks star receiver Tyler Lockett “should be OK” after his visit to Stanford Hospital late Monday night because of severe swelling in his leg.

 Seahawks coach Pete Carroll provided a general update on Lockett’s injury during his Tuesday morning radio show on 710 ESPN Seattle.
+NFL Network’s Tom Pelissero reported shortly after that Lockett did not require surgery.

 “He should be OK,” Carroll said.
 “It shouldn’t be a big problem going forward. … There’s concern there could be some complications when you have something like that.”